nuuuwan/news_lk3_data/README.md

 The banks industry (187mn) and diversified financials (150mn) saw some positive interest after weeks of continued selling pressure in the sectors in general.

-However, the net foreign outflow since the beginning of this year continued, with today registering an outflow of 28 million.
+However, the net foreign outflow seen since the beginning of this year continued, with today registering an outflow of 200 million.
 (Colombo/Jan26/2024).

 ◼️